The Latest: Fire rages along northern border of Los Angeles

 Lois Arvickson called her son from her cellphone to say she was evacuating shortly after the blaze was reported in the Calimesa area, Turner said while with family members at an evacuation center.

-“She said she’s getting her purse and she’s getting out, and the line went dead,” he said.
+He says his mother said she was getting her purse and getting out.
+But then the line went dead.

-Arvickson’s neighbors saw in her garage as flames approached, according to Turner.
-A short time later the neighbors saw the garage on fire, but they don’t know if she’d managed to escape, he said.
+A short time later the neighbors saw the garage on fire, but they don’t know if she’d managed to escape.

-Riverside County fire officials said they’re still trying to determine if anybody is unaccounted for after 74 structures were decimated.
+Riverside County fire officials say they’re still trying to determine if anybody is unaccounted for after 74 structures were decimated.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.